ghuitster/Arch/README.md

 Arch
 ====

-A mockup of an app to facilitate data recording during excavation for archaeologists at BYU
+A mockup of an app to facilitate data recording during excavation for archaeologists at BYU - Olsen

 Murphy Randle